nickjs/batman.js/README.md

 assurance that the API hasn't broken, as well as a set of examples for how to use it.
 These tests need not be comprehensive (that's what the regular tests are for), but should cover the most common use cases.
-They're automatically run alongside the primary tests, so you don't need to run them manually.
+They're automatically run alongside the regular tests, so you don't need to run them manually.

-If you want to render the docs, see the [README for batmanjs.github.io](https://github.com/batmanjs/batmanjs.github.io/blob/master/README.md).
+If you want to render the API docs, see the [README for batmanjs.github.io](https://github.com/batmanjs/batmanjs.github.io/blob/master/README.md).

 #### 6. Create a pull request